from Western Towing – www.westerntowing.co.uk

 The serrated or ribbed tubes give a far better grip on the clamp so not only do they take more weight but are less likely to slip.
 The amount of pressure needed on the clamp handle is usually a lot less as well.

-The full range of Jockeys Wheels are available to buy online or in store from our Exeter branch.
+The full range of Jockeys Wheels are available to buy online or in store.